altruios/namshubettulpa/public/namshubettulpa/chapters/to-stab-at-thee.md

 ~The cosmic joke.
 If he could forget it, he would.
 But it festered in his mind.
-Knowing for certain, true knowledge that was dangerous to know~ *Felix ran*
+Knowing for certain, true knowledge that was dangerous to know.
+The more he thought of it, the more it tore at him.
+If he ever found the joke funny, he knew, he would be lost~ *Felix ran*
 ~Out onto the streets; From his problems~
 }